-PICKING a carpet cleaning Edmonton provider is as straightforward as looking for the letter" C" in the Yellow Pages.
+PICKING a carpet cleaning Edmonton provider is as effortless as looking for the letter" C" in the Yellow Pages.
 But choosing a carpet-cleaning system that works for your place may not be so straightforward.

-“ There"s several separate carpet-cleaning methods in operation presently," said Katie Buyers, spokeswoman for the Carpeting and Shag Establishment, an industry advocacy organization based in Georgia " All 5 work, as long as the professional executing the cleaning knows what she"s doing.".
+“ There"s five separate carpet-cleaning methods in operation presently," said Katie Buyers, spokeswoman for the Carpeting and Shag Establishment, an industry advocacy organization based in Georgia " All 5 work, as long as the professional executing the cleaning knows what she"s doing.".

-Ms. Buyers explained that the 5 approaches include hot-water, dry or foam extraction; spinning shampoo and the blotting procedure.
+Ms. Buyers explained that the 5 approaches include hot-water, dry or foam extraction; revolving shampoo and the blotting procedure.

 The hot-water-extraction method– what the majority people mean any time they announce they are getting their carpets and rugs" steam shampooed"– uses a machine that sprays a hot soap blend onto the carpet and rug, and then immediately vacuums it up.

 The weakness to the steam method, Ms. Buyers said, is that if it is not done correctly, the carpet and pad can get waterloged, consequently supplying a breeding ground for mold and mustiness.
 In addition, she pointed out, if an excessive amount of detergent is applied, or if all of the detergent is not taken out, the rug or carpet will get dirtier far sooner.
 Detergent left behind in a carpet and rug, she said, acts as a magnet for new dirt.

-Using the dry extraction approach, on the other hand, a powdered cleaning agent composite is combed into the rug or carpet with uniquely developed piece of equipment.
-Dirt specks within the rug or carpet bond to the cleaner and are cleared away by vacuum cleaner.
+Using the dry extraction approach, on the other hand, a powdered cleaning agent composite is combed into the rug or carpet with uniquely developed machines.
+Soil specks within the rug or carpet bond to the cleaner and are cleared away by vacuum cleaner.

-The foam-extraction procedure, Ms. Buyers said, employs the use of a froth in place of dry chemicals and the froth is sucked away from the rug or carpet while it is still damp.
+The foam-extraction procedure, Ms. Buyers said, employs the use of a froth instead of dry chemicals and the froth is sucked away from the rug or carpet while it is still damp.

 With the rotary-shampoo technique, she mentioned, the washing solution is forced into the rug or carpet by a piece of equipment that employs moving brushes to work the solution into the fibres.
 The ensuing dirty lather is then taken out by wet vacuuming.